faizan929/kashmir-travel-app/README.md

 # Kashmir Travel App

-SafarNama is a full-stack travel booking platform focused on Kashmir tourism.
+KashmirTravel is a full-stack travel booking platform focused on Kashmir tourism.
 It allows users to explore, book, and manage cab and hotel reservations with ease.
 Admin users have a separate dashboard to manage listings in real-time.

 ## 🌐 Tech Stack
 - Frontend: React.js